DevWouter/blog/source/_posts/how-to-reduce-test-duration-in-an-angular-project.md

 date: 2020-05-28 20:43:00
 ---

-For some time, I have been working on an Angular.
+For some time, I have been working on an Angular project.
 Most of the code is written in a <abbr title="Test Driven Development">TDD</abbr> style.
-Which means there are now a lot of tests.
+Which means there are a lot of tests.
 Tests that will run every time I make a change.
-Because of the nature of Angular, it takes about 30 seconds to complete, which for me means that TDD is no longer as effective.
-So how can we reduce the 30 seconds?
+Because of the nature of Angular, it takes about 30 seconds to complete, which for me means that TDD start losing it's effectiveness.
+So how can we reduce the 30 seconds delay?

 <!-- more -->

-When you execute `ng test --watch false` is executed.
-It will compile all the code, run the tests, provide feedback, and exit.
-This process from start to finish takes up around 3 minutes now.
-The 30 seconds I mention are only the "run test" and "provide feedback" part.
-So what one normally does is run `ng test`.
+When you execute `ng test` it will compile all the code, run the tests, provide feedback, and exit.
+This process from start to finish takes around 3 minutes for me right now.
+The 30 seconds mentioned earlier is only the "run test" and "provide feedback" part.

-The reason why I mention `ng test --watch false` is because I'm also interested in reducing the time it takes to compile on the build server.

-Waiting 30 seconds to get the results is too long for me.
-I don't mind waiting a little bit but TDD only works when you get quick results, which for me means I need it below the 15 seconds mark.
-So how can we reduce the 30 seconds?
+Waiting 30 seconds for the results is too long for me.
+I don't mind waiting a little bit but TDD only works when you get quick results, which for me means it needs to be below the 15 seconds.
+So how can we reduce it to 15 seconds?

-One way would be to use `fdescribe(...)` and `fit(...)` but I need to do undo that every time I want to make a commit.
-And yes, more than once they did become part of the commit.
+One way would be to use `fdescribe(...)` and `fit(...)` but then I need to do undo that every time I commit.
+And experience has thought me that it was too easy to forget.
+Resulting in the build server only running a few of the tests instead of all.

-Now the Angular.io has some of the best documentation, but the part about [Angular workspace configuration](https://angular.io/guide/workspace-config) could be a little bit better.
+Angular.io has great documentation, but the part about [Angular workspace configuration](https://angular.io/guide/workspace-config) is a bit lacking compared to the rest.
 For example: Explaining the pros and cons.

-One such advantage I discovered is that when you split your project, it builds everything when you use `ng serve` but when you run `ng test` it will only run the tests inside the application and not the libraries.
+One such advantage is that when you split your project, it builds everything when you use `ng serve` but when you run `ng test` it will only run the tests inside the application and not the libraries.

 Below you will find a step-by-step example of you could something like that up.